 Organised and conducted by the Australian Government, Telstra and Australian universities, CySCA is committed to working with industry and the community to address common cyber issues.

 CySCA 2014 is Australia's third national cyber security competition.
-For information on our inaugural competition, see the 2012 Cyber Challenge

 As Australians conduct more of their social, consumer and business activities online, there is a corresponding increase in the demand for ICT professionals to manage the digital environment.
 The Government is committed to collaborating with education and industry sectors to help boost Australia's information and communications technology (ICT) skills base and equip Australia’s workforce with the skills necessary to thrive in a digital economy.
 The Government recognises that developing and sustaining an appropriately skilled ICT workforce will ensure Australia’s future prosperity, security and social wellbeing.

 CySCA is conducted as a partnership between the Australian Government and Telstra.
 Australian Government departments involved in the Challenge include the Department of the Prime Minister and Cabinet, the Department of Defence, the Attorney-General’s Department and the Department of Communications.
 CySCA also receives valuable support from PricewaterhouseCoopers and NBN Co.

 CySCA 2014 will test a range of skills that are relevant in the cyber security field.

 The competition will test each team's expertise in:

 Each team will be required to document its findings and provide advice on appropriate mitigation strategies.